 - rotary tool

-Travelers and campers will especially love this as it takes away the need for an electric outlet entirely, and can be recharged by just placing in sunlight or even by a lamp.
+Travelers and campers will especially love this as it takes away the need for an electric outlet entirely, and can be recharged by just placing it in sunlight or even by a lamp.

 Since this DIY needs a mini solar panel as well, you could hook up the panel from above to this mechanism with some slight altering.